St Martha Class

 Whole class rewards are negotiated between pupils and staff in each class every term.
 The children decide what they would like for a whole class prize.

 We have an informal 'open door' policy in upper key stage two.
 We are asking during this time for parents to make contact either via email or pop into the school office and request a call back and we will get back to you as soon as possible.
-Alternatively, write a note and get your child to pass it on.

 Parent – teacher partnership.
 How can you help?